derbyjs/derby/index.md

 </ul>
 {% endraw %}{% endhighlight %}

 In the above example, note that the `url` is not bound, and it does not start with a dot.
-Since the context will be set to the array item at render time, this will render the value correctly, but it will not update if the value changes. `.name` and `.price` start with a dot, because they are bound to paths in the model relative to the item being rendered.
+Since the context will be set to the array item at render time, this will render the value of `url` correctly, but it will not update if the value changes. `.name` and `.price` start with a dot, because they are bound to paths in the model relative to the item being rendered.
 Whenever the name or the price of an item changes, the appropriate fields will be updated in realtime.
 In addition, the entire list is bound.
 If a new item is added, an item is removed, or the items are reordered, the list will be updated in realtime.

 Aliases to a specific scope may be defined, enabling relative model path references within nested sections.
 Aliases begin with a colon (`:`), and can be defined at the end of a section tag with the `as` keyword.